Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

 In Section~\ref{sec:hetero}, we observed that there is a high degree of heterogeneity in the performance of LLM inference requests, based on their input, output, and adapter size.
 Now, we analyze how this heterogeneity impacts the effectiveness of scheduling decisions.

-First, we take the open-source production traces of LLM inference requests for a conversation service~\cite{splitwise} and execute one request at a time.
-We run only with a BaseLLM, and augmented with LoRA adapters.
-We consider a pool of 100 different adapters with rank sizes uniformly distributed among 8, 16, 32, 64, and 128~\cite{slora}.
-We associate every request in the trace with one of these adapters, following the power-law distribution for the rank popularity~\cite{slora}.
-Adapters with smaller ranks are the ones more frequently requested and we distribute uniformly the requests among the adapters with the same rank.
+We take the open-source production traces of LLM inference requests for a conversation service~\cite{splitwise} and execute one request at a time.
+We run with only a base LLM, and with a base LLM augmented with LoRA adapters.
+Similar to ~\cite{slora}, we consider a pool of 100 different adapters with rank sizes uniformly distributed among 8, 16, 32, 64, and 128, and associate every request in the trace with one of these adapters, following a uniform distribution for rank popularity and a power-law distribution for adapter popularity.
 Figure~\ref{fig:adapter-trace} shows the CDF of (a) TTFT and (b) end-to-end latency of all requests.
 For this experiment, the latency includes both the prefill phase and the time it takes to load the adapter.
-This figure shows that, in a real production environment, requests remain highly heterogeneous and their execution time follows the heavy-tail pattern: the majority of requests have very short execution times, but there are a few very long requests.
-Importantly, adding LoRA adapters significantly affects requests at the tail.
+This figure shows that the execution time of requests follows a heavy-tail pattern: the majority of requests have short execution times, but there are a few very long requests.
+Moreover, adding LoRA adapters significantly affects requests at the tail.

-Heterogeneity in execution times typically requires handling at the scheduling level.
-LLM engines schedule the requests at iteration-level~\cite{orca}, thus, at each iteration the scheduler decides which requests will execute in a batch.
-Unfortunately, the majority of conventional systems use a FIFO approach due to its simplicity~\cite{slora,vllm}.
-However, FIFO is inefficient for heterogeneous requests as it introduces head-of-line (HoL) blocking, leading to increased tail latency.
+Heterogeneity in execution times typically requires special scheduling considerations.
+LLM engines schedule requests at iteration-level~\cite{orca} where, at each iteration, the scheduler decides which requests will execute in a batch.
+The majority of conventional systems use a FIFO approach due to its simplicity~\cite{slora,vllm}.
+However, FIFO is inefficient for heterogeneous requests, as it introduces head-of-line (HoL) blocking, leading to increased tail latency.

-For that reason, researchers have proposed to schedule the requests in a Shortest-Job-First (SJF) manner.
-Specifically, the existing systems~\cite{uServe} predict the request's output length and prioritize the requests with the shortest predicted outputs.
+For this reason, researchers have proposed to schedule the requests in a Shortest-Job-First (SJF) manner.
+Specifically, existing systems~\cite{uServe} predict the request output lengths and prioritize the requests with the shortest predicted outputs.
 However, continuously prioritizing short requests leads to the starvation of long requests, again, negatively impacting the overall tail latency.
 Moreover, using the output length as the only scheduling knob is insufficient, as inputs and adapters also impact the total latency (Figure~\ref{fig:adapter-ttft}).